 - MPP or C99 doctoral fee waivers shall be in compliance with respective CSU policy.

 - An Employee Fee Waiver Application must be submitted for each term of attendance utilizing the fee waiver benefit.
-The completed form may be emailed (preferred), faxed, or routed through inter-campus mail.

 - Fee waiver submission deadlines are determined by each CSU campus.
 Contact the appropriate campus of attendance for specific requirements.